sekdiy/CoreSensors/README.md

 This example takes a measurement, displays the core temperature (both in °C and in °F) as well as the core voltage and then repeats.

 A more complex example is also provided with the library.
-It demonstrates scheduling with CoreSensors and processing the two sensors independently.
+It demonstrates scheduling and processing the two sensors independently.

 ## How